freedyn-org/freedyn-optimization-toolbox/README.md

 4. Run `main_*.py`

 ## Requirements
-- Python 3.8+
+- Python 3.8+ (Recommendation: Python 3.13)
 - numpy, scipy
-- freedyn.dll - Core MBS solver (C-interface Dynamic Link Library)
+- matplotlib (optional: for plotting results)
-- FreeDyn API - Python Bindings
+- freedyn 1.0.6.post1 +

 ## Citation
 If you use the FreeDyn Optimization Toolbox in your research, please cite: